D4wnstar/pf2e-wealth-calculator/README.md

 `-n` or `--no-conversion` prevents coins from being converted to gp automatically (some calculations use gp only, so expect values to be slightly different from what you'd expect).

 `-i` or `--item` followed by the name of an item allows you to run the script without creating a file.
 If the item name is composed of multiple words, you must put it in quotation marks, like `-i "tengu gale blade"`.

-Ignores other options.
+`-r` or `--random` followed by a number randomly generates that many items, picking them without restraint from every item in the game.
+You can follow this option with the `-l` option to restrict random generation to that level or range of levels only.

+`--tbl` shows the Treasure by Level table from page 508 of the Core Rulebook.

 ## Known exceptions